 I’m not joking, writes José Barbosa.

 It has become part of our vague national perception of New Zealand culture to catalogue A Dog’s Show as a crusty anachronism.
-The show played during a time when stubbies (sartorial and intoxicant) completed the national costume, the TV ads for Minties were montages of people hurting themselves and everyone was totally sweet with Billy T James making fun of Asian people.
+The show played during a time when stubbies (sartorial and intoxicant) completed the national costume, TV ads for Minties were montages of people hurting themselves, and everyone was totally sweet with Billy T James making fun of Asian people.
 A Dog’s Show has ended up being something American audiences find vaguely amusing on talk shows, offered as proof of New Zealand being so behind the times historians are actually flown in to observe how people used faxes and card based filing systems.

-So it goes that the narrative we’ve all assumed is one where A Dog’s Show is yet another odd bit of our history from when life was so boring we’re still unsure anything happened at all between the years of 1946 and 1981.
+So it goes that the narrative we’ve all assumed is one where A Dog’s Show is yet another odd bit of our history from when life was so boring that we’re still unsure anything happened at all between the years of 1946 and 1981.
 It’s considered a classic TV show, but one that’s referred to as such with fond derision and jokey irony.
 I think to do so is a mistake.